weynandk/info_threefold/src/definitions_concepts/experience_layer.md

 ## Experience Layer

-This layer is where the human imagination and experience come into play.
-It is where users can access different sets of experiences (communication & messaging, file manager, browser, website builder, wiki, collaboration tools, decentralized digital wallet, and more) and where creators can build new experiences.
-The possibilities are endless.
-This is the layer that best represents the current user experience with today’s Internet – the applications and services we use regularly, but now with humans at the center and in control.
+This layer is where the human imagination comes into play.
+It is where users can access different sets of experiences (social, office, productivity, finances, and more) and where creators can build new experiences.
+This is the layer that best represents the current user experience with today’s Internet – the applications and services we interact with.

-Any web technology can be used to create the most amazing applications.
-The advanced architecture of ThreeFold saves 90% of development efforts to develop new applications or convert existing solutions.
-All applications employ secured login through 3Bot Connect to fulfill the highest standards in security and privacy.
+However, the approach of ThreeFold's ecosystem is value-based and puts humanity and the planet at the center of everything they do - the possibilities are now endless.
+Switch from an app-centric to a human-centric digital world.

-Please reach out to info@threefold.io if you are interested in creating applications and experiences on top of ThreeFold.
+What do we mean by this?
+From many profiles scattered across many applications, to a single identity that connects with all your digital experiences.
+ThreeFold's ecosystem objective is to enable a true peer-to-peer digital world where you always remain at the center of your digital life - reducing redundancy and improving your user experience.